Muscle Strain

 • Supportive care, such as ice and compression bandages

-• Medicines to ease pain and swelling, such as ibuprofen or prescription pain relievers
+• Medicines to ease pain and swelling, such as over-the-counter or prescription pain relievers

 • Therapy to help with strength and range of motion